TrPlugins/TrMenu/README.md

 ### 🎯 Introduce

-TrMenu is a brand new advanced dynamic menu plugin
+TrMenu is a brand new advanced dynamic trplugins.menu plugin
 You can create unlimited & highly customized inventory GUIs

-It covers a larger variety of functions, and easier to configurae menu
+It covers a larger variety of functions, and easier to configurae trplugins.menu
 Also a detailed wiki help you qucik start

 ---